How does the residency function during the COVID-19 pandemic?

 The residency has two start dates: every fall, and every spring (exact start dates can vary slightly based on factors like pandemic requirements, background checks, etc.).
 Regardless of exact start date, both fall and spring residents work for a full year as a resident.

-Are residents different from PNP interns?
+Are residents different from Psychiatric Nurse Practitioner interns?

-Compared to any newly hired PNP or psychiatrist, residents receive additional, more intensive training and supervision.
+Compared to any newly hired Psychiatric Nurse Practitioner or psychiatrist, residents receive additional, more intensive training and supervision.
 Residents receive extra levels of supervision at their clinical sites; as part of this, residents will initially see a lower number of clients as part of helping them to better assess, diagnose, start and provide ongoing treatment to clients.
 This ramp-up approach also helps to avoid burn out and feeling overwhelmed.

 In addition, residents develop the vision and leadership skills to provide expert care and tackle larger mental health issues:

-- Residents take part in weekly didactic sessions to learn about cutting edge research and practices related to individual treatments and wider, systemic phenomena.
+• Residents take part in weekly didactic sessions to learn about cutting edge research and practices related to individual treatments and wider, systemic phenomena.

-- Residents also take part in Quality Improvement (QI) projects, where they gain hands-on experience identifying and addressing larger trends related to mental health care.
+• Residents also take part in Quality Improvement (QI) projects, where they gain hands-on experience identifying and addressing larger trends related to mental health care.
 This gives residents the opportunity to develop their own QI projects, related to issues of particular interest to them.

 How long of a commitment must I make?